 Amazingly, the article referenced above even mentions neuro-vegetative disorders as a possible result of magnesium deficiency.
 This would include comas.
-Stress hormone production requires high levels of magnesium and stressful experiences can immediately lead to complete depletion of magnesium stores; could this be a contributing factor to why we see comas after traumatic accidents/injuries?
+Stress hormone production requires high levels of magnesium and stressful experiences can immediately lead to complete depletion of magnesium stores, which might help explain why we see comas after traumatic accidents/injuries.
 As I mentioned above, magnesium is an electrolyte responsible for brain signals and conductivity.
 Without magnesium, people in comas may not be able to come to and resume conductivity.
-Many people with diabetes also fall into diabetic comas.
-Diabetes is listed as another possible consequence of magnesium deficiency.
+Many people with diabetes — also listed as another possible consequence of magnesium deficiency — also fall into diabetic comas.
 Could this be a factor in diabetic comas as well?
-Something to think about and research further!
+I think further research is certainly warranted to find out.

 Do you crave chocolate?
 Why, when people are stressed out, do they go for chocolate?
 Chocolate is one of the highest food sources of magnesium.

 Magnesium is associated with so many disorders that Dr. Carolyn Dean of the Nutritional Magnesium Association has devoted an entire book to discussing how she has treated thousands of patients for a wide array of diseases, with magnesium as the primary component.
 Her book, The Magnesium Miracle, is a must-read if you have any of the magnesium deficiency symptoms above, or any health problems in general, as there is likely a magnesium component to everything.
 Check out “50 Studies Suggest That Magnesium Deficiency Is Killing Us.”

 Why Don’t Doctors Find Magnesium Deficiencies In Tests?

 Unfortunately, conventional medicine has not woken up to the amount of research that has been done on magnesium deficiency.

 One of the reasons Western Medicine so misunderstands magnesium deficiency is how they test it: with blood tests.